ctrl-alt-del-world/midway/README.md

 ✔️ 🍝 Product schema json-ld
 ✔️ 🍝 Seo Meta out of the Box (this works but i have a no-follow on robots.txt)
 ✖️ 🍝 Mock Blog
-✖️ 🍝 Focus Trap the cart for ADA
+✔️ 🍝 Focus States & Tab Index for ADA
 ✖️ 🍝 Example PDP with extended modularity
 ✖️ 🍝 Gatsby Create support for filling a sanity studio and getting a working frontend faster
 ✖️ 🍝 Docz website?